NLnetLabs/routinator/source/manual-page.rst

        collected  via  RRDP  or rsync are copied to the store if they are correctly referenced by a valid manifest.
-This part contains one directory for each RRDP repository similarly structured to the *rrdp* directory and one additional directory *rsync*q that contains files collected via rsync.
+This part contains one directory for each RRDP repository similarly structured to the *rrdp* directory and one additional directory *rsync* that contains files collected via rsync.

 .. subcmd:: man